First Red Scare: Newspaper coverage

 America's newspapers continually reinforced their readers' pro-American views and presented a negative attitude toward the Soviet Union and communism.
 They presented a threat of imminent conflict with the Soviet Union that would be justified by the clash with American ideals and goals.

 In addition, when The New York Times reported positively about the Soviet Union, it received less attention from the public than when it reported antagonistically about it.
 This did not hold true when Soviet interests agreed with American ones.
-As a result of this, the Times had a tendency to use exaggerated headlines, weighted words, and questionable sources in order to create a negative slant against the Soviets and communism.
+It has been argued that as a result of this, the Times had a tendency to use exaggerated headlines, weighted words, and questionable sources in order to create a negative slant against the Soviets and communism.
 The tendency was to be very pro-American and theatrical in their coverage.

 The Red Scare led to the Western popularization of The Protocols of the Elders of Zion.
 The text was purportedly brought to the United States by a Russian army officer in 1917; it was translated into English by Natalie de Bogory (personal assistant of Harris A. Houghton, an officer of the Department of War) in June 1918, and White Russian expatriate Boris Brasol soon circulated it in American government circles, specifically diplomatic and military, in typescript form, It also appeared in 1919 in the Public Ledger as a pair of serialized newspaper articles.
 But all references to "Jews" were replaced with references to Bolsheviki as an exposé by the journalist – and subsequently highly respected Columbia University School of Journalism dean – Carl W. Ackerman.
 Shortly thereafter it was adapted as "The International Jew" series in The Dearborn Independent, establishing the myth of Jewish Bolshevism.